Hunze and Torenveen

-In the 1950’s and 1960’s the Hunze was straightened and imprisoned between its banks.
-From then on the water level could be carefully controlled using weirs and pump houses.
-As one reminder of how it used to be, a meander in the old Hunze was preserved in the Torenveen between Gasselternijveen and Gieterveen.
-Today the Hunze is restored step-by-step to its former curving glory.
+In the 1950’s and 1960’s the Hunze river was straightened and locked up between its banks.
+From then on the water level could be carefully controlled using weirs and pumps.
+As one reminder of how it used to be, one old meander of the old Hunze was preserved in the Torenveen between Gasselternijveen and Gieterveen.
+Today the Hunze meanders are being restored step-by-step to their former curving glory.

 A nature-friendly barrier of boulders slowing the flow in the Hunze River